Pratãtyasamutpàdàdivibhaïganirdeèasåtram 1

 What is its analysis?

-`Because of ignorance there are (volitional) processes', what is ignorance?
+‘With ignorance as condition there are (volitional) processes’, what is ignorance?

 Not knowing the past, not knowing the future, not knowing the past and the future,